 You can choose to wait and see if the order is filled over time, or cancel your order and place another one at a higher price.

 If you're comfortable with it, you could just leave your coins on Idex and they would probably be safe.
 However, exchanges have been hacked in the past, and people have lost coins, so we do recommend you keep them in a personal wallet.
 Here's how:

 Note: You CANNOT store Ethereum tokens, such as FirstBlood, on Coinbase.
 If you send your FirstBlood to Coinbase you will lose them.

-In the box marked 'FirstBlood address' put the wallet address that you copied from MyEtherWallet (in step 5).
+In 'To Address' enter the personal wallet address that you saved from MyEtherWallet (in step 2).

-You should now see the FirstBlood (abbreviated to 1ST) in your wallet under 'Token Balances'.
+You should now see the FirstBlood (abbreviated to 1ST) in your wallet under 'Tokens'.